Fzkuji/awesome-AI/README.md

 👀 My goal is a machine with the same level of intelligence as a human.
 For this, I need knowledge in all aspects.

-## Project Content
+💕 I aim for my notes to be easy to understand for anyone who comes across them.
+I hope that anyone who searches for this content can understand my notes based on their current knowledge.
+Feedback and suggestions from everyone are highly encouraged.

-💕 This project welcomes any relevant contributions, including but not limited to personal notes, external sites, videos, and reminders of new technologies.
+🤗 This project welcomes any relevant contributions, including but not limited to personal notes, external sites, videos, and reminders of new technologies.
 This project will always be public.
 A lot of content is not written by me, but it is public content on the Internet, and references will be added if necessary.
 Any spread and likes are appreciated!

 ## Contents